 Anyway, David often liked to tinker with the Mustang that had taken up residence parked in our back yard.
 When he bundled me up and took me outside with him, I thought I would just play around with the radio buttons while he was working on the car.
 I remember the vinyl seats being cold and stiff.
 The interior was drenched in powder blue, matching the powder blue exterior.
 Sitting on my knees in the passenger seat, I could see my breath, but stayed toasty in my mittens and blue fur coat with a white fur collar.

 In the driver’s seat, David fiddled with wires under the dash.
 (Our parents may or may not have hidden the keys, knowing how their children may spend a day of idle time.)
-Suddenly, there was a spark and the engine rumbled!
+I watched as he carefully matched wires together, when suddenly there was a spark and the engine began to rumble!
 The seats vibrated with the newfound power, and heat began to push through the vents onto my cheeks.
-David exclaimed, “Well, hot damn!
-Want to learn how to drive today?”
+David exclaimed with an onery smile, “Well, hot damn! …Want to learn how to drive today?”

 Something in me told me that Mom and Dad would likely not be thrilled with this, but I trusted David with every ounce of my being.
 He was my big brother.
 My protector.
 My teacher.
 This confidence in my big brother’s capabilities prompted my four-year-old version of “hell yeah!” to kick in immediately.

 We made countless passes up and down the driveway that day, for as long as the needle on the gas gauge would allow.
-My feet dangling off the driver’s seat from his lap and hands firmly on the wheel, I felt like I was really driving the beast – and I was having the time of my life!
+My feet dangling off the driver’s seat from his lap and hands firmly on the wheel, I felt like I was really driving that wild stallion – and I was having the time of my life!
 In reality, without power steering and legs too short to get anywhere near the pedals, David was doing all the driving with his kid sister along for the ride.
 He did all the work, but made me feel like I was truly doing something big and important.

 It breaks my heart to say we lost David this past year after he fought a courageous and noble battle with Leukemia.
-That driving lesson may have been decades ago, but as I look back on that day, that single moment in the cascade of my memories, something profound strikes me.
+That driving lesson may have been decades ago, but as I look back on that day – that single moment in the cascade of my memories -something profound strikes me.
 What he did for me and our shared experience that day is a reflection of our relationship for the next 50 years, and who David was as a person.

 David was insanely smart and could fix (or hotwire) anything.
 He was the go-to guy everyone leaned on when no one else could figure it out.